JensRoland/kegstand/docs/index.md

 ## Comparison to other tools

 Why not just use SAM?
 Or Serverless Framework?
 Or Chalice?
+Or Winglang?
 Or...?
 There are a lot of tools out there for building serverless applications, and they all have their strengths and weaknesses.
 Kegstand might not be right for you or your team.
 Maybe you need something more opinionated - or less?
 Maybe you need a tool backed by a large organisation or with a large community?
 Maybe you just don't like to be productive and happy?
 Who knows!

 Anyway, Here are some key differences between Kegstand and some of the other tools out there.